Did you know you can easily host your Eclipse update site on Bintray.com?

 In Eclipse, users just use the Bintray package link as an Update Site URL:

 But that’s not the case anymore!
 By using the REST API upload method you can always override P2 metadata files with new ones.
 Putting these files in the root of the repo lets users point at a permanent, single URL to configure Eclipse.
-Expect the upcoming release of Nodeclipse to follow this improvement :).
+Since these files are in the scope of the repository, i.e. do not belong to any package & version, the URL of the REST upload request should not include the package nor the version:

 So here’s a win-win situation for you: